neutron-org/neutron-docs/docs/tutorials/onboarding/part-1-minimal-application.md

 2. Allows anyone to increase this value by some amount, if the increase amount is less than `100`,
 3. Allows anyone to query the current value from the storage.

 Fun, right?
-Right. **Here is the full source code** of this contract **on Github**: [link](https://github.com/neutron-org/onboarding/blob/main/minimal_contract/src/contract.rs), please have a look at it.
-If you like reading raw source code, you can spend some time in this file (we left **a lot** of comments), but we are going to walk you through everything in this contract right below.
+Right. **Here is the full source code** of this contract on [Github](https://github.com/neutron-org/onboarding/blob/main/minimal_contract/src/contract.rs), please have a look at it.
+If you like reading raw source code, you can spend some time in this file (we left **a lot** of comments), but we are going to walk you through everything there in this part of the tutorial.

 After having a look at the source code, you might have some questions right away, and we will try to address them
 immediately: